jlxip/zodiac/README.md

-# zodiac: a reverse proxy for Gemini
+# zodiac

 ## Introduction
-[Gemini](https://gemini.circumlunar.space/) is an internet protocol like Gopher, but modern.

-This is a reverse proxy (and, very soon, load balancer) for it, written in C++ (so, really really fast), which aims to be as simple as possible.
+Zodiac is a low-footprint high-performance reverse proxy (and, very soon, load balancer) for [Gemini](https://gemini.circumlunar.space/), written in C++.
+Think of it like an nginx for Gemini.

-As a reverse proxy, zodiac only does three things:
+This project:
 - Soothes the Gemini backend creation, by abstracting everything regarding TLS.
-- Demultiplexes requests using SNI.
+- Performs demultiplexing of requests via SNI.
 - Returns status code 43 (`PROXY ERROR`) in case the backend doesn't answer.
+- Can handle many simultaneous connections with very little resources.

 The backend receives `<URL><CR><LF><Client's IP><CR><LF>`.
 This way, the specification is not broken (the second line can be ignored), but there's transparency across the proxy.